alabou/bcp-006-02/docs/NMOS With H.264.md

   - "HighIntra-422", "HighIntra-444"
   - "CAVLCIntra-444"

   Informative note: The names of the profiles in string form have been derived from the names used at Annex A of the H.264 standard with whitespace omitted, the sampling mode always positioned at the end of the string, preceded by a '-' and the terms High and Baseline positioned at the beginning of the string.

   The profile strings in this specification are included in the [NMOS Parameter Registers][].
 Additional strings may be added there in the future.

 - [Level](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#level)

   The Flow resource MUST indicate the H.264 level, which defines a set of limits on the values that may be taken by the syntax elements of an H.264 bitstream.
 The stream's active parameter sets MUST be compliant with the `level` attribute of the Flow.
 The permitted `level` values are strings, defined as per Rec.
 ITU-T H.264 Annex A

-  - "1" (Default if not specified in the SDP transport file)
+  - "1"
   - "1b", "1.1", "1.2", "1.3"
   - "2", "2.1", "2.2"
   - "3", "3.1", "3.2"